eugenenyathi/torsk/README.md

 1. Let's navigate to your desktop run: `cd ~/Desktop/`
 2. Run this to get the code `git clone https://github.com/eugenenyathi/torsk.git`
-3. Then move into the newly created folder run: `cd torsk`
+3. Then move into the newly created folder `cd torsk`
-4. Let's change the git branch run: `git checkout docker`
+4. Let's change the git branch `git checkout docker`
-5. Finally let's start the app run: `docker compose up -d`
+5. Finally let's start the app `docker compose up -d`
-6. Lastly open a new powershell/terminal tab/instance and run `docker ps`, if everything now has status of `started some minutes/seconds ago`, you are all set.
+6. Wait until everything has started
-7. To start using the app, navigate to localhost:8184 on your browser. enjoy!
+7. To start using the app, navigate to localhost:8384 on your browser. enjoy!

 ## Policies